teragonaudio/gogo-no-coda/README.md

   gogo [options] input.wav [output.mp3]

   input.wav  : input wave file
-               if input.wav is `stdin' then GOGO reads from stdin. output.mp3 : output mp3 file
+               if input.wav is 'stdin' then GOGO reads from stdin.

+  output.mp3 : output mp3 file
-               if you omit this, `input.mp3' is used.
+               if you omit this, 'input.mp3' is used.

   main options: